 Ms. Solomon is a Fellow of the American College of Trust and Estate Counsel (ACTEC).
 She is also a member of the National Academy of Elder Law Attorneys (NAELA).
 Ms. Solomon serves on the executive committee of the Estates and Probate Section of the Connecticut Bar Association.
 She is a frequent lecturer on topics related to estate planning and special needs trusts.
 She regularly participates in continuing legal education programs sponsored by the Connecticut Bar Association and the Bridgeport Bar Association and was a guest lecturer at the University of Connecticut School of Law at its estate planning seminar for third-year law students.
 She is also a member of the Bridgeport Bar Association and once served on its executive committee.

 Active in the community, Ms. Solomon has served on the boards of the Jewish Community Center for Community Services (JCCS), the Jewish Home for the Elderly in Fairfield, the Jewish Community Foundation in Bridgeport, and the Center for Women and Families.
 Ms. Solomon also chaired the distribution committee of the Greater Bridgeport Area Foundation and served on its board of directors.
 Ms. Solomon has received numerous awards for her civic involvement.
 She was the recipient of the A.O.
 Samuels Young Leadership Award from the Jewish Federation of Bridgeport and was named the "Woman of the Year" in 1989 from the Women's Network of Greater Bridgeport.
 In addition, Ms. Solomon was honored by the Bridgeport Regional Business Council with the Susan L. Davis award and the Conference of Women's Organizations in Bridgeport, Connecticut, as well as the Girl Scouts, Housatonic Council.
-She is named a Super Lawyer (2007-2017) for her work in the area of Estate & Probate, and was selected as a "Top 25 Women Connecticut Super Lawyer" (2013-2017) and as a "Top 50 Women New England Super Lawyer" (2016-2017).
-She is listed in The Best Lawyers in America© (2013-2018) for her work in the areas of Tax Law, Elder Law and Trusts and Estates.
+She is named to Connecticut Super Lawyers (2007-2018) for her work in the area of Estate & Probate, and was selected as a "Top 25 Women Connecticut Super Lawyer" (2013-2018) and as a "Top 50 Women New England Super Lawyer" (2016-2018).
+She is listed in The Best Lawyers in America© (2013-2019) for her work in the areas of Tax Law, Elder Law and Trusts and Estates.

 Ms. Solomon received her A.B. in 1973 from Smith College and her J.D. with honors in 1976 from the University of Connecticut School of Law.
 She received an LL.M. (in Taxation) from New York University in 1977.